Success!

 Are all students who sign up for band involved in Marching Band?

 Yes.
-One of the first activities with which you will be involved is the marching band.
+One of the first activities with which you will be involved is the Marching Band.
 The Trojan Marching Band Consists of ALL students enrolled in the band program regardless of the band class in which they are placed.
 We will begin to introduce the students to marching band techniques during our May Camps.
-We also have summer band camp starting in July.
+We also have summer band camp that begins in July each year.
 Please see the Summer Band schedule for specific times.
-Band Camp is mandatory for all students who will be signing up for band at Trinity.
-At these camps, we will learn all the fundamentals needed for marching band, the UIL competition show, and all stand tunes.
+Marching band related camps are mandatory for all students who will be signing up for band at Trinity.
+At these camps, we will learn all of the fundamentals needed for marching band, the UIL competition show, and all stand tunes.
 There is no cost for this camp.

-What is I do not earn a spot for a show?
+What if I do not earn a spot for a show?

 My student plays a double reed instrument, are they still involved in marching band?

 Yes.
-Our double reed players typically have three option:
+Our double reed players typically have three options:

 For students joining the Front Ensemble , our percussion director, Mr. Flores, will work with them during summer band on how to play the instrument.
 No prior percussion experience is needed.
 The same is true for our Colorguard program.
 You do not need to have participated in dance or Colorguard previously to join.
 If opting to march a spot on the field it requires the student to take lessons over the summer to learn the new instrument.
 Class schedules will be modified accordingly once your student has chosen which option to take.
-It is possible to play their primary instrument and be involved in Front Ensemble or Colorguard.
+It is possible to play their primary instrument and also be involved in our Colorguard program during the spring semester.

 When can I check out a school owned instrument?